jakearchibald/idb-keyval/README.md

 This is a super-simple promise-based keyval store implemented with IndexedDB, originally based on [async-storage by Mozilla](https://github.com/mozilla-b2g/gaia/blob/master/shared/js/async_storage.js).

 It's small and tree-shakeable.
-If you only use get/set, the library is ~370 bytes (brotli'd), if you use all methods it's ~650 bytes.
+If you only use get/set, the library is ~250 bytes (brotli'd), if you use all methods it's ~534 bytes.

-Although this is tiny, it's a little larger than previous versions due to a [massive bug in Safari](https://bugs.webkit.org/show_bug.cgi?id=226547).
-Hopefully this fix can be removed in the not-too-distant future, when a version of Safari without the bug reaches enough users.

 [localForage](https://github.com/localForage/localForage) offers similar functionality, but supports older browsers with broken/absent IDB implementations.
 Because of that, it's orders of magnitude bigger (~7k).